 Consent review at the Dorfman, National Theatre, London – ‘witty and bitter’

 Nina Raine knows her shit.
 Or, rather, her shits.
-She excels at writing charismatic, intelligent, affluent, articulate shits.
-But her new play, Consent, is so full of them, it’s in danger of requiring manual disimpaction.
+She excels at writing charismatic, intelligent, affluent, articulate characters who behave like total shits.
+Her new play, Consent, is so full of them, it’s in danger of requiring manual disimpaction.

 Edward and Tim are barristers who are both involved in a rape case, albeit on opposing sides.
 It’s not a straightforward case as the woman in question liked a drink and neglected to give a thorough police statement, but both men have their jobs to do.